National Technical Specification Notices

 NTSN issues log

-This is a list of issues we are aware of and proposed solutions.
-The proposed solution may be a clarification given directly through the issues log, or a change to the NTSN.
+The NTSN issues log is a list of issues we’re aware of and proposed solutions.
+The proposed solution may be a clarification given directly through the issues log or a change to the NTSN.

-Maintaining and publishing this issues log helps answer questions that may arise across the sector and track progress against resolving issues.
+Maintaining and publishing this log helps answer questions that may arise across the sector and track progress against resolving issues.
+It’s regularly reviewed by the relevant mirror group(s) and DfT.

 -